microsoft/WindowsAppSDK-Samples/Samples/CustomControls/README.md

 products:
 - windows
 - windows-app-sdk
-name: "WinUI Custom Controls C# Authoring Sample"
+name: "C# Windows Runtime Component WinUI Controls Sample"
-urlFragment: cswinrtauthoring
+urlFragment: csruntimecomponent
-description: "Shows how to author WinUI controls with C#/WinRT and consume them from C++ and C#."
+description: "Shows how to author a Windows Runtime Component in C# with WinUI controls and how to consume it from C++ and C#."
 extendedZipContent:
 - path: LICENSE
   target: LICENSE
 ---
-# Custom Controls Sample (C#/WinRT Authoring)
+# Custom Controls Sample (C# Windows Runtime Component)

 This sample demonstrates how to author C# components with WinUI controls (User Control and Custom Control) using C#/WinRT, and how to consume these components from C++ and C# apps.

+The sample solution includes the following application projects:

+- **CppApp** (packaged C++ WinUI app)
-The sample solution includes two application projects: **CppApp** (packaged C++ WinUI app) and **CsApp** (packaged C# WinUI app).
-Both of the application projects have a project reference to the C# component, **WinUICsComponent**.
+- **CppAppUnpackaged** (unpackaged C++ WinUI app)
+- **CsApp** (packaged C# WinUI app)

+All the application projects have a project reference to the C# Windows Runtime component library project, **WinUICsComponent**.
 The C# component uses the *Microsoft.Windows.CsWinRT* NuGet package to generate a Windows Runtime Component with custom WinUI controls.

 ## Prerequisites